• Skip to main content

 Can I grow at home?

 Only under certain circumstances.
-Medical cannabis cardholder possession limits are up to 2.5 ounces of usable cannabis in any 14-day period, 12 cannabis plants if a prescribed strain is unavailable at a dispensary or if they are more than 25 miles from a dispensary.
+Medical cannabis cardholder possession limits are up to 2.5 ounces of usable cannabis, 12 cannabis plants, or if they are more than 25 miles from a dispensary.
+See our Growing At Home tab for further information.

 What to do if you suspect illegal activity.